Yoshio Senda

+Senda was forcibly relocated from Mission to Lethbridge during World War II.

 In 1989, the University of Lethbridge awarded an honorary Doctor of Law degree (Hon.
 LL.D.) to Yoshio Senda.
 In 2004, Senda's daughter-in-law Jane Senda published a biography of her father-in-law and history of his club titled Kyodokan: the story of the Kyodokan Judo Club and the founder, Dr. Yoshio Senda.